-Imagine you want to lose weight, this is your long term goal which gives you Future rewards.
+Imagine you want to lose weight, this is your long-term goal which gives you Future rewards.
 You are dreaming about what your life would be like in the future.
 This motivates the brain to set goals and structure.

-But in order to take action and start your fit life, you need to trigger something which tells your brain to start.
+But to take action and start your fit life, you need to trigger something which tells your brain to start.
 Now as there is no instant gratification in performing a difficult thing, so your brain delays this and shifts to something which provides it with the immediate satisfaction it needs.

 Basically, it stops you from doing a particular task by creating obstacles that ensure your task is delayed.